Lead poisoning: History

 The levels found today in most people are orders of magnitude greater than those of pre-industrial society.
 Due to reductions of lead in products and the workplace, acute lead poisoning is rare in most countries today, but low-level lead exposure is still common.
 It was not until the second half of the 20th century that subclinical lead exposure became understood to be a problem.
 During the end of the 20th century, the blood lead levels deemed acceptable steadily declined.
 Blood lead levels once considered safe are now considered hazardous, with no known safe threshold.

 In the late 1950s through the 1970s Herbert Needleman and Clair Cameron Patterson did research trying to prove lead's toxicity to humans.
-In the 1980s Needleman was falsely accused of scientific misconduct by the lead industry associates.
+In the 1980s Needleman was falsely accused of scientific misconduct by lead industry associates.

-In 2002 Tommy Thompson, secretary of Health and Human Services appointed at least two persons with conflicts of interest to the CDC's Lead Advisory Committee.
+In 2002 Tommy Thompson, United States Secretary of Health and Human Services, appointed at least two persons with conflicts of interest to the CDC's Lead Advisory Committee.